zhuhd15/synapse_pytorch/README.md

 This repository is a re-implementation of [Synapse-unet](https://github.com/zudi-lin/synapse-unet) (in Keras) for synaptic clefts detection in electron microscopy (EM) images using PyTorch.
 However, it contains some enhancements of the original model:

-* Add residual blocks to orginal unet.
+* Add residual blocks to the orginal unet.
 * Change concatenation to summation in the expansion path.
+* Support training and testing on multi-GPUs.

 ----------------------------